Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 With the power of your god, you call a sudden gust of wind into creation.
-Make a Focus attack against a creature of your choice.
+Make a special attack against Focus against a creature of your choice.
 If you hit, until the end of your next turn, whenever that creature loses life they gain the same number of stacks of brittle.

 ### Genesis of Oblivion - Miracle